Hellowstudios/Dysphoria/README.md

 ## How to build

-1- Run `make` in the linux terminal.

-`make`

-2- Run generated executable (./build/dysphoria.exe) in the linux terminal.
+Run ./build.bash in the root directory to build the game to your spesific enviroment.